shanep/shanep.github.io/parts/project-submit-boiler.md

 ### Test your patch

-You can now get your patch from GMail and test it to make sure that everything works and your patch was correct.
+You can now get your patch from Gmail and test it to make sure that everything works and your patch was correct.

 - Checkout a new branch named `test-patch` from the upstream/master branch